ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Theora

-Initialisation: The `Private Data` contains the first three Theora packets in order.
+Initialization: The `Private Data` contains the first three Theora packets in order.
 The lengths of the packets precedes them.
 The actual layout is:

 * Byte 1: number of distinct packets '`#p`' minus one inside the CodecPrivate block.
 This MUST be '2' for current (as of 2016-07-08) Theora headers.
 * Bytes 2..n: lengths of the first '`#p`' packets, coded in Xiph-style lacing.
 The length of the last packet is the length of the CodecPrivate block minus the lengths coded in these bytes minus one.